grounds/groundify/README.md

 [runner](https://github.com/grounds/grounds-exec).

 Groundify enforces first that a gist is supported by the code runner.
-If this gist's language is supported, groundify add a control bar to run this gist.
+If this gist's language is supported, groundify adds a control bar to run this gist.

+**This project is still at an early development stage and therefore is unstable.**

+## Example:

 ![Groundify](/images/example.png)